 Developing sustainable rice production systems

 IRRI is involved in several projects that aim to increase the productivity, profitability, and resilience of rice-farming systems while ensuring environmental sustainability.
+In alignment with Bangladesh government priorities, IRRI is working in polders of the coastal zone through SIIL-Polder project to increase farm income and nutrition security by intensifying farming system through implementation of sustainable and economically viable practices.
 It does this by working with local farmers and collaborators that include national agricultural research and extension systems in Bangladesh, nongovernment organizations, the private sector, and international partners.

 Using socioeconomic data to reduce poverty